FaridSoroush/LLM-Security-and-Performance-Enhancement-Suite/README.md

 # LLM Security and Performance Enhancement Suite

 ## Introduction
-The LLM Security and Performance Enhancement Suite is a comprehensive toolkit designed to enhance the security, performance, and fairness of Large Language Models (LLMs).
+The LLM Security and Performance Enhancement Suite is a toolkit designed to enhance the security, performance, and fairness of Large Language Models (LLMs).
 This project focuses on developing robust solutions for real-world machine learning challenges, including veracity checking, prompt injection defense, data drift detection, model performance monitoring, bias detection, and providing explainable AI insights.

 ## Features